YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How stable should the disease be before surgery?

-I prefer to see a stable period before using donor grafts in a patient with autoimmune disease.
+A stable period matters before using donor grafts in a patient with autoimmune disease.
 The exact time depends on the diagnosis, but the principle is consistent.
 The scalp should not be actively changing, painful, inflamed, draining, spreading, or showing new unexplained patches.

-For systemic disease, I want the patient to be medically steady.
+For systemic disease, the patient should be medically steady.
 A flare, infection, recent hospitalization, new immune treatment, or recent steroid dose change can make surgery less predictable.
+A patient who feels ready emotionally may still need time medically.

 Waiting is not a failure when the disease is active.
 Waiting can protect the donor area and prevent a patient from spending grafts into a situation that is not ready.